sakaiproject/sakai/samigo/README.txt

 Welcome to Samigo, the Sakai Assessment Manager.
-This is a full-featured assessment module, that works as the "Test & Quizes" module in the Sakai2.0 management system.
+This is a full-featured assessment module, that works as the "Test & Quizes" module in the Sakai 2.1 management system.

 ***** To build and run Samigo as an integrated module in Sakai2.0: *****